Al Di Meola: 1980s

 Di Meola produced Magic Touch (1985), Stanley Jordan's Blue Note debut.
 The record spent 51 weeks at No. 1 on Billboard's jazz chart, and went gold almost 20 years after its release.
 It garnered Grammy nominations in two categories: Best Jazz Instrumental Performance, Soloist and Best Jazz Fusion Performance, Vocal Or Instrumental.
 Di Meola granted Stanley Jordan had a "phenomenal" approach to guitar tapping, taking it "into another dimension."

 The latter half of the 1980s came with noticeable shifts in Di Meola's music.
-He now incorporated vocals, the Synclavier guitar synthesizer, weaving these it into his compositions.
+He now incorporated vocals and the Synclavier guitar synthesizer, weaving these into his compositions.
 Also, since playing with McLaughlin and Paco de Lucía, he rethought "aggressive" and "loud" sets.
 Di Meola seemed to have left fusion definitely behind after the subdued, all-acoustic Cielo e Terra (1985).
 That was the start of a "Brazilian" phase of sorts.
 Already a long-time MPB enthusiast, Di Meola name-checked Egberto Gismonti and Milton Nascimento on interviews.
 In Cielo e Terra, he collaborated with drummer and percussionist Airto Moreira.
 By then, Moreira had a stellar track record in jazz fusion, having recorded and performed with Miles Davis and Chick Corea.

 Tirami Su (1987) continued Di Meola's infatuation with MPB.
 This time around Airto Moreira wasn't available, which led the guitarist to a fruitful collaboration with singer and songwriter Zé Renato.
 The Brazilian composer spent one month in New York City jamming and recording, doing mostly non-lyrical vocalizations to the music.
 Zé Renato then toured with the Al Di Meola Project across Europe and the USA.
 Tirami Su also featured guest singer Clara Sandroni, whom Di Meola discovered through Milton Nascimento's Encontros e Despedidas (1985).

 Di Meola was one of the select invitees to Les Paul's 72nd birthday celebration on June 8, 1987, at NYC's Hard Rock Cafe.
 He was invited to an impromtu jam with Les Paul and Jimmy Page, who earlier played over a 12-bar blues progression with Les Pauls' sidemen, playing riffs in the vein of Willie Dixon's "I Can't Quit You Baby".
 Other attendees included Bo Diddley, John Sebastian, Rick Derringer, Robby Krieger, Jeff Beck, Nile Rodgers and Elliot Easton.
 The party generated a buzz that reached mainstream press, and it became a newsworthy topic for weeks to come.
 Les Paul's birthday helped him became a household name once again.